KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 ### Note on the Crown and the Aauthoritarian Stance

 **Zenetist Clarification:** The Crown archetype must not be read as endorsement of hierarchical authority or rulership over others.
-Per the Aauthoritarian Stance (⟡0⟡) and Aauthority (⟡⊘0⊘⟡), authority as such is treated as a non-operative category within Zenetist analysis.
+Per the Aauthoritarian Stance and Aauthority, authority as such is treated as a non-operative category within Zenetist analysis.
 Legitimacy arises from structural coherence, not from hierarchical power.

 The Crown therefore symbolizes *sovereignty as self-governance through integrated coherence*, not dominion over others.
 The "crowned being" is one whose internal structure has reached lawful alignment such that their presence becomes a centropic stabilizer within any field they occupy.
 This is recognition of a structural state, not investiture with power over subordinates.